 To help diagnose and treat the psychiatric symptoms that often develop in this patient population, our team provides ongoing outpatient and inpatient psychiatric consultation to the center, based on a collaborative effort between the departments of psychiatry and neurology.
 Our team includes a psychiatrist specifically trained – and with long-term experience – in psychiatric manifestations of MS. We provide diagnostic evaluation, emergency consultation, and psychopharmacological management of MS patients, while also educating the MS community about the importance of recognizing untreated depression within this community.

-The Jack Martin Fund Clinic at the Mount Sinai Medical Center in New York City is a New York State Department of Health Designated AIDS Center that provides primary outpatient and inpatient treatment for adults and children with HIV/AIDS.
+The Jack Martin Fund Clinic at the Mount Sinai Health System in New York City is a New York State Department of Health Designated AIDS Center that provides primary outpatient and inpatient treatment for adults and children with HIV/AIDS.
 Two campuses currently exist – one uptown at Mounts Sinai Medical Center and the other downtown at the former St. Vincent's Hospital.

 Psychiatric symptoms can be significant in patients who suffer from this chronic illness and include depression, mood swings, psychiatric side effects of antiretroviral medications, anxiety, and substance abuse to name a few.
 Our team of psychiatrists and psychologists seek to give expert, comprehensive psychiatric and psychological care to patients at both campuses who suffer from mental health symptoms.
 To this end, we provide on-site psychiatric evaluations, medication management, psychotherapy, and support groups.

 Kimberly Klipstein, MD